lfernandez55/vue_flask_project/README.md

 ---------------

 The contents in API were created using standard Flask dev processes.
-See the readme for the derivative projects.
+See the readme in root/API for a description of the derivative projects.

 The initial contents inside webapp were created by opening a terminal at root (where this readme is located) and typing vue create webapp

+The general structure of the code was spelled out in Combining Flask and Vue: Single Page Application: https://testdriven.io/blog/combine-flask-vue/